skip to main content

 The best TV plan for watching the NBA Summer League depends on your viewing goals.
 If you want access to every NBA game this summer for the lowest price, Sling TV is the cheapest way to get ESPN with NBA TV.

-At $40 per month, the Sling Orange package comes with ESPN, ESPN2, and ESPN3.
-You’ll need the Sports Extra add-on for $11 per month to get ESPNews, ESPNU, and NBA TV.
-But you can pay that $51-a-month total at the beginning of July and cancel after the Summer League ends with no strings attached.
+At $45.99/mo., the Sling Orange package comes with ESPN, ESPN2, and ESPN3.
+You’ll need the Sports Extra add-on for $11–$15/mo. to get ESPNews, ESPNU, and NBA TV.
+But you can pay for all that at the beginning of July and cancel after the Summer League ends with no strings attached.

 Sling TV includes a lackluster 50 hours of DVR storage in its base plans and poor local channel coverage.
 Therefore, if you want a more robust service for watching the NBA year-round, check out our How To Watch NBA Games page.
 TL;DR: YouTube TV is an excellent service for watching national NBA and WNBA coverage.